galderz/fibula/README.md

 # Pre-requisites

-There are no Fibula releases yet so you need to build Fibula first, e.g.
+There are no Fibula releases yet so you need to build Fibula first.
+Building Fibula requires JDK 21.
+Set `JAVA_HOME` to that JDK version and then execute:

 ```
 ./mvnw install -DskipTests
 ```

+Install GraalVM for JDK 21 or JDK 23, you will need it to build GraalVM native executables.
+The set `GRAALVM_HOME` environment variable to point to that.

-Install GraalVM for JDK 21 or JDK 23.
-Mandrel does not currently work with benchmarks relying on blackholes.
+> **NOTE**: Mandrel does not currently work with benchmarks relying on blackholes.

 ## Getting Started